-Carbohydrates are the body’s main source of glucose and other sugar molecules such as fructose and galactose.
+Carbohydrates are the body’s primary source of glucose and other sugar molecules such as fructose and galactose.
 During carbohydrate restriction, both proteins and fats can be used for energy.
-In fact, most cells are able to use fatty acids for energy, but brain cells and developing red cells are more dependent on glucose for energy supply.
-However, brain cells are able to adapt and can use ketones from fat breakdown for its energy needs.
+In fact, most cells can use fatty acids for energy, but brain cells and developing red cells are more dependent on glucose for energy supply.
+However, brain cells can adapt and use ketones from fat breakdown for its energy needs.

 When no carbohydrate is available, the liver will not break down fat completely.
-Instead it produces ketone bodies which are used by most cells to provide energy.
+Instead, it produces ketone bodies that are used by most cells to provide energy.
 When ketone bodies are produced more quickly than the body needs, ketone levels build up in the blood, resulting in a condition known as ketosis.
 Ketosis is most commonly caused by very low carbohydrate consumption or prolonged fasting.

-When the body’s glycogen stores become depleted, breakdown of body fat (mainly triglycerides) results in increased availability of fatty acids.
+When the body’s glycogen stores become depleted, the breakdown of body fat (mainly triglycerides) results in increased availability of fatty acids.
 Most cells can use fatty acids for energy production.
-However, many fatty acids can not pass the blood brain barrier.
+However, many fatty acids can not pass the blood-brain barrier.
 Therefore, the brain becomes dependent on ketone bodies produced by the liver.

-Ketone bodies include three compounds: acetone, acetoacetate and beta-hydroxybutyrate.
+Ketone bodies include three compounds: acetone, acetoacetate, and beta-hydroxybutyrate.
 Acetone can sometimes be smelled from the breaths of people with high levels of ketone bodies in the blood.
-You may be acquainted with the smell because some nail polis removers contain acetone.
+You may be acquainted with the smell because some nail polish removers contain acetone.

 Ketone bodies are not only produced when the glycogen stores become depleted.
 In fact, ketone bodies are produced by the liver all the time.
-Research indicates that the heart and kidneys prefer to use ketone bodies rather than glucose as fuel resource.
-To dispose of excess ketone bodies, the kidneys excrete them in urine and they are exhaled from the lungs.
+Research indicates that the heart and kidneys prefer to use ketone bodies rather than glucose as a fuel resource.
+To dispose of excess ketone bodies, the body uses the kidneys to excrete them in urine, and they are exhaled from the lungs.
 During ketosis, ketones can easily be detected in the urine.

-This normal physiological response to varying degree of carbohydrate restriction or fasting is generally termed nutritional ketosis.
+This normal physiological response to varying degree of carbohydrate restriction or fasting is termed nutritional ketosis.